 We chose presence of group vocal periods (GVPs) during half hour periods as our metric of interest because we thought it would be the most robust to potential differences in detectability around the range.
 I.e., we are not confident that we detect all echolocation clicks, but we are confident that we detect all diving groups.

-In the southern portion of the range (where the bathymetry is most complex) the phones are spaced closer than 6 km so we have high confidence we aren’t missing groups on the range.
+In the southern portion of the range (where the bathymetry is most complex) the phones are spaced closer than 6 km so we have high confidence we aren’t missing groups on this part of range.
 In this area groups are usually detected on more than one phone.
 In the northern part of the range where the hydrophones are spaced further apart, the bathymetry is deep and generally less complex, so propagation becomes largely spherical.
 Therefore, we still feel confident we aren’t missing groups, although they are more likely to be detected on a single phone rather than multiple phones.

 The estimate of a detection range of 6.5 km affects the hydrophones at the edge of the range the most, since we have bounded the tessellations based on this radius.
 If the estimate of 6.5 km is incorrect, the offset for area (used as effort) would be incorrect for the edge hydrophones.
 However, since the effort is being held constant across phases of the training exercise, we would not expect this to affect our results on the scale of the PMRF.
 I.e., if the estimate of effort is incorrect for some hydrophones, then beaked whale occurrence on those hydrophones would be incorrect, but relative changes during the training exercise should be the same.